gamblevore/picomsg/README.md

         char* Data;
     };

 This is what you get back.
-Ignore the "`Remains`" field you don't need it.
+Ignore the "`Remain`" field you don't need it.
 This gives you the `Length` of the data, and the `Data` itself. `Data` is allocated with `malloc` and you have to `free` it after.

 ### Utils